leafo/aroma/site/tutorial.md

     end
     ```

-This simple example will just write `"Hello World!"` to the Aroma frame at
+This simple example will just write `"Hello World!"` to the Aroma viewport at
 position 10, 10.

 Next we need to create the HTML page that will be the container for our game.